Plumsail/documents-docs/source/flow/actions/document-processing.rst

-Microsoft Flow actions
+Power Automate (Microsoft Flow) actions
 ======================

-This connector helps you to automatically generate and convert documents with the help of Microsoft Flow.
-Before starting, ensure that you `added Plumsail Documents connector to Microsoft Flow <../../getting-started/use-from-flow.html>`_.
+This connector helps you to automatically generate and convert documents with the help of Power Automate (Microsoft Flow).
+Before starting, ensure that you `added Plumsail Documents connector to Power Automate (Microsoft Flow) <../../getting-started/use-from-flow.html>`_.

 .. contents:: List of actions in this connector
    :local: